porco-rosso-j/zksync-aa-wallet-paymaster/README.md

 ## Developments

-The belows are the description of the notable improvements which make this implementation differ from example codes in the tutorial.

-### MultiSigAccount
+### Account
+zkSync Account Abstraction contract wallet.
+Architecture is inspired by Gnosis Safe.

+#### Batch transaction
-`MultiSigAccount.sol` has multicall feature so that it can facilitate batched transactions with `_executeBatchTransaction` where for-loop utilizes `targets[]` and `methods[]` data which respectively store contract addresses and functions.
+`Account.sol` has multicall feature so that it can facilitate batched transactions with `_executeBatchTransaction` where for-loop utilizes `targets[]` and `methods[]` data which respectively store contract addresses and functions.
 As such, in a batched transaction, msg.data isn't single hexlified method data but a batched multiple transaction data encoded with AbiCoder.encode() method.

-Plus, `prePaymaster()` supports `approvalBased` paymaster flow in order for accounts to not have to send a separate tx to approve paymaster before any transaction that requires it to pay in ERC20 token.

-### MyPaymaster
+#### Sponsored Transaction

-Accounts are able to pay nothing or gas fee in any preferable ERC20 token by asking Paymaster paying gas fee in ETH to the network.
-Unlike tutorial example, `MyPaymaster.sol` in this implementation supports multiple ERC20 tokens for sponsored transations, and also it calculates the actual gas cost in ERC20 terms with the price data retrieved from chainlink oracle.
+As zksync-unique `approvalBased` paymaster flow is supported, `MyPaymaster.sol` allows the account to both proceed gas-sponsored transcations and gas payments in ERC20.
+Also, it calculates the actual gas cost in ERC20 terms with the price data retrieved from chainlink oracle.

+#### Spending limit
+The daily-spending limit feature can be enabled for the account, where it refuses the account to spend in ETH/ERC20 more than a configured limit amount.

+*Currently, deployment and test in this repo are depreciated*

 ## Deployment & Test